k98kurz/bookchain/readme.md

 `Correspondence` represents a correspondent credit relationship between several `Identity`s.

+`Customer` and `Vendor` are optional classes for storing customer and vendor information, respectively.
+They include a name, code, optional details, and optional description.
+There are no relations defined for these classes.

+### Relations

 - `Identity` has many `Ledger`s and is within `Correspondence`s
 - `Ledger` belongs to `Identity` and `Currency`, has many `Account`s, is within